python/devguide/developers.rst

 Permissions History
 -------------------

+- Stefan Richthofer was given push privileges on October 27, 2014 by GFB, at the request of Frank Wierzbicki, for Jython development.

 - Robert Collins was given push privileges on October 16, 2014 by Brett Cannon, on the recommendation of Michael Foord, for work on unittest.